harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 I fyou see in **FIG 1** the weights between hidden layer 1 and hidden layer 2 will be of matrix (no. of nodes in hidden layer 2 * no. of nodes in hidden layer 1) i.e  4*4.

 It is essential to do matrix multiplication, as we can see in **FIG 2**, because we do not get only one feature of data in real-world problems.
-We need multiple nodes in the input layer for multiple features and then compute the output correctly; we need to use the same or more no. of nodes in every hidden layer.
+We need multiple nodes in the input layer for multiple features.
+In the **FIG 2** the Z represents the value of one node in the next hidden layer.